-Judge: The Honourable Chief Judge Pamela S. Williams

-Heard: May 10, 2021 in Dartmouth, Nova Scotia

-Decision: May 10, 2021

-Subject: Order of Further Detention of Things Seized

-Summary: The Crown applied to extend the period of detention of items seized pursuant to two General Warrants.
+Judge: Heard: Decision: The Honourable Chief Judge Pamela S. Williams June 21, 2021 in Dartmouth, Nova Scotia June 21, 2021 Subject: Order of Further Detention of Things Seized Summary: The Crown applied to extend the period of detention of items seized pursuant to two General Warrants.
 Issues: (1) Can and should the application proceed In-camera and without notice to the interested parties?
 (2) Should the Detention Orders be extended?
 Result: The application proceeds In-camera and without notice to the interested parties.
-The Detention Orders are extended.
+The Detention Orders are executed.